lingeringsocket/shlurd/docs/ontology.md

 No.
 ```

-You can extend the wordnet ontology directly:
+You can extend the WordNet ontology directly:

 ```scala mdoc:processConversation:wordnet
 > A landspeeder is a kind of hovercraft.